ChrisWhealy/DistributedSystemNotes/Lecture 18.md

 ![Merkle Conflict 3](./img/L18%20Merkle%20Conflict%203.png)

 The `H6` node in each tree is the same, so the difference cannot lie beneath this node and this side of the tree can be entirely ignored.
-However, the `H5` node values differ, so the difference must lie somewhere on this side of the tree.
+However, the `H5` node values differ, so the difference must lie somewhere beneath this node.

 ![Merkle Conflict 4](./img/L18%20Merkle%20Conflict%204.png)